MrMicrowaveOven/AlgorithmsCurriculum/README.md

 **W1D4**

-* Have 2 friends to test your JS game.
+* Have 2 friends test your JS game.
 Fix any bugs.
 * Attend the Resumes workshop.
-* Finalize and submit your résumé, cover letter, and job search roadmap for review by Friday 9am.
+* Finalize and submit your résumé, cover letter,  JS game, Github, and LinkedIn.
+Turn in your cover letter and resume by Friday 9am.

 [big-o]: ./interview-prep/big_o.md
 [github]: ./self-presentation/github.md